Yelp/paasta/docs/source/hpa.rst

   cpu/memory

 :Custom Metrics:
-  http/uwsgi when dimensions are not provided
+  http/uwsgi when signalflow_metrics_query are not provided

 :External Metrics:
   your_own_average_value
-  http/uwsgi when dimensions are provided
+  http/uwsgi when signalflow_metrics_query are provided

 The algorithms for all metrics are mostly the same but vary in detail.
 In short, resource metrics and custom metrics scales your service proportionally based on the average value of metrics provided by all ready (healthy and running) pods in the same cluster.